Costa Rica Fish Species

-People who have registered speeds up to 68 mph making them the fastest fish in the ocean.
+People who have registered speeds up to 68 mph, making them the fastest fish in the ocean.

 Typical Location: Sailfish is a species of tropical and temperate waters, usually located above the thermal gradient in the first 100 feet of the water column.
 Prefer water at sea from 21 to 28 Celsius temperatures.

-Fishing method: Use teasers to bring the fish sailing ship and target them individually lures or live bait.
+Fishing method: Use teasers to bring the fish sailing ship and target them individually with lures or live bait.
 Caught every month of the year, from May to August, usually the high season.
 September to November are the slowest months.